rileybrazell/Cat-Clicker/README.md

 # Cat Clicker

 Single page click tracker written with Javascript.
 Each cat has a separate click count being tracked.
 An admin panel can update the stored information about each cat, and even link a remote image file for each cat.
 For Udacity's Full Stack Web Development course.
+The function 'octopus' is a ViewModel/Controller function orchestrating changes to the model and views.

 ## Getting Started
 Clone, or download and unzip, the project folder and open index.html in your favorite browser.
 Alternatively, access my [hosted project here](http://nondescript-nation.surge.sh) for a live version.